Are you a clicker trainer?

 But first I want you to meet Asfaloth.

-Asfaloth – my own beautiful challenge
+Asfaloth – my challenge

 Asfaloth clicker super star